& Psychotherapy PLLC

 Deciding to start therapy can be a huge milestone in one’s life.
 After all, what could be more important than committing to work on yourself and become the best version of you.
-There are many reasons why women seek therapy.
-Sometimes it is to deal with stress, anxiety, depression or problems in her relationships.
+There are many reasons why people seek therapy.
+Sometimes it is to deal with stress, anxiety, depression or problems in their relationships.
 Other times it is in response to unexpected changes in life such as a divorce, death and loss, a move, or a work transition.
-Many women feel they need a level of support they cannot get through others in their lives as they pursue their own personal growth and exploration.
+Many feel they need a level of support they cannot get through others in their lives as they pursue their own personal growth and exploration.
 Therapy provides insight, support, and new strategies for all types of life challenges that affect women and can help you in redesigning your life so it is more in alignment with your values and your desires.
-Therapy is right for any woman who is interested in getting the most out of her life by taking a proactive approach to finding meaning and purpose, connection, creating greater self-awareness, and working towards the changes she seeks.
+Therapy is right for any woman who is interested in getting the most out of their life by taking a proactive approach to finding meaning and purpose, connection, creating greater self-awareness, and working towards the changes they seeks.

 Do I really need therapy?
 I can usually handle my problems.

 At one time or another we all go through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it or as a preventative measure.
 In fact, therapy is for people who have enough self-awareness to realize they may need a helping hand, and that is something to be admired.You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeking therapy.
 Moreover therapy can: